MarkHedleyJones/dmenu-extended/README.md

 # dmenu-extended

-An extension to the original [dmenu](http://tools.suckless.org/dmenu/) allowing super fast access to your files, folders, and programs. dmenu-extended has support for plugins and customisation.
+An extension to the original [dmenu](http://tools.suckless.org/dmenu/) allowing super fast access to your files, folders, and programs. dmenu-extended has support for plugins, command aliasing, file filtering, and customisation.

 ## See it in action